- August 12–22: Online Training (EU shift)

 This book covers everything developers need to know about indexes—and nothing more.
 To be more precise, the book covers the most important index type only: the B-tree index.

 The B-tree index works almost identically in many databases.
-The book only uses the terminology of the Oracle® database, but the principles apply to other databases as well.
-Side notes provide relevant information for MySQL, PostgreSQL and SQL Server®.
+The book primarily uses the terminology of the Oracle® database, but refers to the corresponding terms of other database where appropriate.
+Side notes provide more information about MySQL, PostgreSQL and SQL Server®.

 The structure of the book is tailor-made for developers; most chapters correspond to a particular part of an SQL statement.